Buckshot War: Unrest in the Senate

 While at the Senate, the atmosphere became that of negativity towards Stevens and his party.
 While organizing the chamber, a contested seat caught the attention of the large crowd surrounding the ground.
 Charles Brown, a Democrat, contested the seat of James Hanna, a Whig, on the account of gross fraud.
-However, the speaker of the House Charles B. Penrose admitted Hanna to his seat, which subsequently outraged Democrats in the crowd for not recognizing or legitimatizing Brown's allegation.
-It was claimed that the crowd could be heard shouting, "Kill Burrows!", "Kill Stevens!", "Kill Penrose!"
+However, the speaker of the Senate Charles B. Penrose admitted Hanna to his seat, which subsequently outraged Democrats in the crowd for not recognizing or legitimatizing Brown's allegation.
+It was claimed that the crowd could be heard shouting, "Kill Burrowes!", "Kill Stevens!", "Kill Penrose!"
 After much aggravation, the crowd broke through the bar of the Senate and headed towards the three Whigs.
 It was at this time that they had already escaped through the back window of the Senate, in fear of their safety.
 It is believed that the riot was led by the infamous "Balty" Sowers, a gang member from Philadelphia.
-Democrats denied any involvement with Sowers, however, a variety of sources state that his mission was to assassinate Stevens, Burrows and Penrose- all avid Whig enthusiasts.
+Democrats denied any involvement with Sowers, however, a variety of sources state that his mission was to assassinate Stevens, Burrowes and Penrose- all avid Whig enthusiasts.
 Hence, suspicions arose around whether Democrats in Pennsylvania were trying to sabotage their opponents.